Why the Best Treatment for Tennis Elbow Involves the Neck

 It seems to result in functional changes like hyper, or altered sensitivity and relative weakness – reducing the elbow tendons’ ability to tolerate normal and/or increased loading over time.

 In short, there should be nothing wrong with you performing repetitive tasks.

 After all the body is designed to thrive with use.
-But if the hose that supplies your tissues is ‘kinked’ then it’s threshold for dysfunction is likely to be compromised.
-Most likely without you realising until it’s too late.
+But if the hose that supplies your tissue is ‘kinked’, then its threshold for dysfunction is likely to be compromised.
+Most likely without you realizing until it’s too late.

 It’s a similar idea here with the Radial nerve.

 The nerve and its offshoots originate from the base of your neck and the very top of your upper back.
 It follows a path down the back of your arm and directly passes by the lateral part of your elbow before finishing down around your thumb.

 As before, any kink in the system can have downstream consequences.

 It’s important to note that our nervous system doesn’t have a lot of inherent ‘slack’ in the system.
 Unlike our soft tissue which has more ‘elasticity’, our nerves are more steel cabling by design.
 This relative rigidity helps provide a conductive pathway for neural traffic.
 So it’s important that our neural connections can ‘floss’ freely through their designated pathways.

 But if there’s a mechanical anchor at its origin, the nervous system can become a source of restriction and anything can become dysfunctional by association.

 This is often displayed as increased neural tension.